CrossRef/event-data-user-guide/event-data-manual.md

 #### Further information

+More information on the [source information](http://api.eventdata.crossref.org/sources/twitter#documentation)

 #endif

+#ifdef __FUTURE__
 ### Facebook

 Number of “shares,” “likes” and “comments” for a given DOI, as retrieved from the Facebook API.

-#ifdef __TODO__
+As this is a Pull Source, CED only polls Facebook for the DOIs on its Internal Research Object list.

-TODO  - old developer account, maybe not all data types available
+  - old developer account, maybe not all data types available

-#endif

-#ifdef __TODO__
+Agent operated by Crossref.

 #### What events look like